ISO 14064-1 sheet

 International Organization for Standardization 14064-1 and 14069

-The International Organization for Standardization (ISO) is an independent organization since 1947, whose 169 members are national standardization bodies.
-ISO brings together experts to create international standards that are market-relevant and offer solutions to global challenges.
+The International Organization for Standardization (ISO) is an independent organisation since 1947, whose 169 members are national standardisation bodies.
+ISO brings together experts to create international standards that are market-relevant and provide solutions to global challenges.

-The series of standards ISO 14000 concerns environmental issues : environmental management system, audit, communication, labeling and life cycle assessment…
+The series of standards ISO 14000 concerns environmental issues : environmental management system, audit, communication, labelling and life cycle analysis…

 ISO 14064 deals with climate change.
-It provides a methodology for reporting GHG emissions including the concept of significance.
-Here we present standards 14064-1 (2018) and 14069 (2013) which more specifically concern the reporting of an organization's emissions.
+It provides a methodology for reporting GHG emissions, integrating the notion of significance.
+Here we present standards 14064-1 (2018) and 14069 (2013) which more specifically concern the reporting of an organisation's emissions.

 What are the objectives of the approach?

-The approach aims to provide a clear and coherent vision for quantification, monitoring, reporting, as well as validation or verification of inventories or projects related to GHGs.
+The approach aims to provide a clear and coherent view for quantification, monitoring, reporting, as well as validation or verification of GHG inventories or projects.

-ISO 14064-1 sets out principles and requirements at the organizational level for the quantification, reporting and removal of GHG emissions.
-The term “organization” includes: self-employed workers, companies, public administrations, associations, or their combinations, whether limited liability or not, public or private.
-This standard thus not only helps improve the completeness, transparency and consistency of GHG accounting, but also facilitates, in a second step, the development and implementation of GHG reduction strategies.
+ISO 14064-1 sets out principles and requirements at the organisational level for the quantification, reporting and removal of GHG emissions.
+The term “organisation” includes: self-employed persons, businesses, administrations, associations, or combinations thereof, whether limited liability or not, public or private law.
+This standard thus not only helps improve the completeness, transparency and consistency of GHG accounting, but also facilitates subsequently the development and implementation of GHG reduction strategies.

-ISO 14069 provides technical supplements concerning the GHG inventory.
+ISO 14069 provides technical supplements concerning GHG inventorying.

 What is/are the target(s) of the approach?

-Standards 14064-1 & 14069 are intended for organizations.
+Standards 14064-1 & 14069 are intended for organisations.
 The approach primarily benefits governments, businesses, and investors, as well as stakeholders worldwide.

-Is the approach based on a shared scientific basis?
+Does the approach rely on a shared scientific basis?

 ISO standards are based on exchanges between experts from various sectors.
-The creation of a standard is the result of a long consultation period, allowing standards to be grounded in field practices.
-The approach itself is neutral, meaning ISO 14064-1 can be applied in the specific context of an organization without conflict with other GHG management programs.
+The creation of a standard is the result of a lengthy consultation period, allowing standards to be grounded in field practices.
+The approach itself is neutral, meaning ISO 14064-1 can be applied within an organisation's specific context without conflict with other GHG management programmes.

 Standards 14064-1 & 14069 rely on the latest IPCC GWPs.
-In the event an organization chooses not to use the most recent GWPs, a justification must be provided to explain this choice.
+If an organisation chooses not to use the most recent GWPs, justification must be provided to explain that choice.

-Is the approach based on a specific methodology?
+Does the approach rely on a specific methodology?

 The steps of the ISO method are as follows: